Current Status

 Using Common Crawl (outside AWS) over HTTPS

-For bulk downloads, such as whole files, it’s possible to work around these 503s by politely retrying many times.
-Retrying no more than once per second is polite enough.
-And once you are lucky and get a request through, you’ll get the entire file without any further rate limit checks.
+For bulk downloads, such as whole files, it’s possible to work around these 503s by retrying with a reasonable backoff.
+Retrying no more than once per second is sufficient.
+Once a request succeeds, the entire file will be delivered without further rate limit checks.

 Here are some recipes for enabling retries for popular command-line tools: